7 Steps to improve project collaboration for maximized efficiency

 Create an environment that empowers your employees to speak openly and transparently with each other and, most importantly, you.
 You cannot expect a smooth communication flow until there is a hesitation or a fear of judgment in them.

-Instead, when employees openly talk about their beliefs and perceptions, there is no scope for misunderstandings and miscommunication.
-They should also reciprocate this openness in their behavior when listening to other people’s opinions and perspectives.
+Instead, when employees openly discuss their beliefs and perceptions, there is no scope for misunderstandings and miscommunication.
+They should also reciprocate this openness in their behaviour when listening to other people’s opinions and perspectives.

 3. Use communication and collaboration tools